galliot-us/smart-social-distancing/README.md

 Please note that the bash script may require permissions to execute `chmod +777 timezone.sh`

-**Persisting changes on the config.ini file**
+**Persisting changes files**

-Adding the respective `config.ini` as a volume (as for example `-v "$PWD/config-jetson.ini":/repo/config-jetson.ini`).
-Will allow for syncing changes of said file.
+We recommend adding the proyects folder as a mounted volume (`-v "$PWD":/repo`).

 ##### Enabling SSL

 We recommend exposing the processors' APIs using HTTPS.
-To do that, you need to add as a volume (for example  `-v "$PWD/certificates/processor":/repo/certs` ) a folder with a valid certificate for the processor (with its corresponding private key) and configure it in the `config-*.ini` file (`SSLCertificateFile` and `SSLKeyFile` configurations).
+To do that, you need to create a folder named `certs` with a valid certificate for the processor (with its corresponding private key) and configure it in the `config-*.ini` file (`SSLCertificateFile` and `SSLKeyFile` configurations).

 If you don't have a certificate for the processor, you can create a self-signed one using [openssl](https://www.openssl.org/) and the scripts `create_ca.sh` and `create_processor_certificate.sh`.